nateand/autcomplete/README.md

 train the model.
 - input: This command takes one string argument (ideally a string fragment) and will output a list of words that match it based on the trained model so far.
+- reset: This command takes no arguments and will clear the autocompletion model back to a clean state.
+This will remove all training and words completely and cannot be undone.

 ## How it works
 This application uses Spring Shell to run as a fully featured command-line application with input/output.
 Using a Trie (prefix tree)